 A Camp Nurse is on staff at camp.
 Further medical care would be provided at Wyoming County Community Hospital in Warsaw.
 The camp is inspected at least three times a year and licensed by the N.Y.S.
 Department of Health as required by law.
 Reports concerning the camp are on file at the Wyoming County Health Department, 5362 Mungers Mill Road, Silver Springs, NY 14550.
 New York State Health Code requires that a completed and up-to-date CAMPER INFORMATION PACKET be submitted by at least three (3) weeks prior to attending camp.
 A doctor’s signature is required for a camper to take any supplements, over the counter or prescription medications.
 These medications will be administered by the camp nurse.
 Campers who are sick will not be admitted to camp.

 Campers are expected to comply with camp rules and regulations and conform to the daily routines of camp.
 Failure to do so may result in dismissal from camp without a refund for the remainder of that session.
-Campers and their parents should refer to the CAMPER CODE OF CONDUCT, located on page two of the Camper Information Packet, which describes in detail the guidelines for camper behavior.
+Campers and their parents should refer to the CAMPER CODE OF CONDUCT, which is signed during the registration process and which describes in detail the guidelines for camper behavior.